LemmenAid/atlantic-dippers/README.md

 There was one error returned about an inline style attribute:
 ![alt text](assets/README-files/html-error.png)

-I removed the inline style attribute and soved it with CSS.
+I removed the inline style attribute and solved it with CSS.
 After that no errors were returned for any of the pages.
 ![alt text](assets/README-files/html-pass.png)

 #### CSS
-The [Jigsaw](https://jigsaw.w3.org/css-validator/validator) CSS Validator Services was used to validate the CSS code to make sure that there were no syntax errors made in the project.
+The [Jigsaw](https://jigsaw.w3.org/css-validator/validator) CSS Validator Services was used to validate the CSS code to make sure that no syntax errors were made in this project.

-Two value errors were returned:
+Two value errors were returned:<br>
 ![alt text](assets/README-files/css-errors.png)

+After fixing that by adding a pixel value to the width and height, no errors were returned.<br>
-After fixing that, no errors were returned, but there were still a few warnings displayed about using the same colour for a background and border, but I have done that intentional, so I am happy with the outcome.
+There were still a few warnings displayed about using the same colour for a background and border, but I have done that intentional, so I am happy with the outcome.
 ![alt text](assets/README-files/css-warnings.png)
 ![alt text](assets/README-files/css-pass.png)

 ### Lighthouse

-After validator testing I have used Chrome’s Lighthouse developer tool to check all pages.
+After validator testing I have used Chrome’s Lighthouse developer tool to check all pages for performance and accessibility.

 #### Landing Page